-After skirting the north end of Kenai Lake, you enter scenic Cooper Landing at Mile 48.4.
-The picturesque outpost, named for Joseph Cooper, a miner who worked the area in the 1880s, is best known for its rich and brutal combat salmon fishing along the Russian and Kenai Rivers.
-While rustic log-cabin lodges featuring giant fish freezers are still the lifeblood of this town, the trails and whitewater rafting opportunities attract a very different sort of tourist.
-Businesses plying fine dining, chakra alignment and other organic amusements are finding fertile ground among the towering mountains.
+After skirting the north end of Kenai Lake, you enter scenic Cooper Landing (Mile 48.4).
+This picturesque outpost – named for Joseph Cooper, a miner who worked the area in the 1880s – is best known for its rich and brutal combat salmon fishing along the Russian and Kenai Rivers.
+While rustic log-cabin lodges featuring giant fish freezers are still the lifeblood of this town, the trails, rafting and kayaking opportunities attract a very different sort of tourist.